 We work very closely with our recipients and spend time getting to know them.
 Getting the best donor match means so much - we take great care with this most important aspect of your treatment.

-Pre-implantation Genetic Screening (PGS) gives us the ability to test embryos for chromosomal abnormalities to identify the embryos with the best chance of developing into healthy babies.
+Pre-implantation Genetic Testing for aneuploidy (PGT-A) gives us the ability to test embryos for chromosomal abnormalities to identify the embryos with the best chance of developing into healthy babies.

-Pre-implantation Genetic Diagnosis (PGD) - If you or your partner have a genetic illness or condition in your family and are worried about passing it onto your children, pre-implantation genetic diagnosis (PGD) can offer the peace of mind you’re looking for.
-Read more about PGD here.
+Pre-implantation Genetic Testing for monogenic diseases (PGT-M), and chromosomal structural rearrangements (PGT-SR) - If you or your partner have a genetic illness or condition in your family and are worried about passing it onto your children, pre-implantation genetic testing can offer the peace of mind you’re looking for.
+Read more about PGT here.

 Non-Invasive Prenatal Testing (NIPT) - this is a non-invasive prenatal test that can check your pregnancy for chromosome abnormalities and can be performed as early as 10 weeks.